PKizzle/dns/cmd/atomdns/README.md

 - Serve as a router to router queries to some other (recursive) nameserver (_route_).
 [TODO]

 Each of these handlers has its own manual page, i.e. see atomdns-dbfile(7) for more information on the _dbfile_ handler for instance.
+These are generated from the (extensive) READMEs each handler must have.

 ## Compilation from Source

 To compile atomdns, we assume you have a working Go setup.
 See various tutorials if you don’t have that already configured.
 We follow upstream Go closely and use new language features when they come available.

 ```
 $ git clone https://codeberg.org/miekg/dns